ayx234/FM_Social_Links_Profile/README.md

 HTML:

+-   Nest links inside of a `<nav>` inside of `<ul>` and `<li>` elements so your code communicates that you have a list of links
+-   Include a card's title, image, description etc.. inside of a header element
 -   Use `aria-label` for non-semantic elements, such as `<span>` and `<div>`, that include content for the user.
 This will be used by assistive technologies to tell the user about the type of the content it contains.
     -   Doesn't apply to decorative/styling elements.
 -   Use `tabindex="0` for elements that have self-contained content such as `article`.